2018-19 Scholarship Program Policies

 - Only majors in the criminal justice field will qualify for a scholarship.
 Those majoring in law or pursuing a career as a lawyer will not be considered a criminal justice major.

-- Only students accepted to Virginia colleges and universities will be considered.
+- Only students attending Virginia colleges and universities will be considered.

-- Applications must be complete and signed, or the student will not be considered.
+- Applications must be completed online and electronically signed, or the student will not be considered.

 - Letters of rejection will be mailed to students directly from the VSI office.